doriel/Excel-to-Mysql-ETL/README.md

-# Visualizing World Cup Data
+# World Cup Data

 ![World Cup Data](img/1930_2014_goals.png "World Cup Data Visualization")

-## Visualizing World Cup Data With Seaborn
+## World Cup Data

-In this i will be exploring data using Jupyter Notebook from the Fifa World Cup from 1930-2014 to analyze trends and discover insights about the world's biggest game, fútbol!
+In this i will be exploring data using Jupyter Notebook to create an ETL (Extract Data from Excel the excel file, make some Transformations and Load the data to a Mysql Database) using Fifa World Cup Data from 1930-2014 to analyze trends and discover insights about the world's biggest game, soccer!

 ## Usage